mi2428/camp-dns-efk/README.md

 % helm repo add wide-camp https://wide-camp-1909.github.io/camp-dns-efk/chart
 ```

-If the above installation was successful, you can search and deploy package via:
+If the above installation was successful, you can search packages via:

 ```bash
 % helm repo list